 - Critical thinking and data analysis

-Did you take advantage of extra-curricular opportunities during your masters?
-If you learnt a foreign language, enhanced your IT skills or assisted in group research add those skills to your CV.
+Did you take advantage of extracurricular opportunities during your masters?
+If you learned a foreign language, enhanced your IT skills or assisted in group research add those skills to your CV.

-If you feel that you have any particular skills gaps or a lack of experience, try and address those with the help of your university careers service and arranging placements.
+If you feel that you have any particular skills gaps or a lack of experience, try to address these with the help of your university careers service and arranging placements.

 Where can I find a job?

 Research-based jobs are advertised on specialist jobs boards like jobs.ac.uk.